Actindo-AG/Documentation/RetailSuiteAccounting/Operation/03_ManageOpenItems.md

 ## Access the open items for an account

-You can display all open items recorded in a specific personal account, that is, a creditor or debtor account.
+You can display all open items of a specific personal account, that is a creditor or debtor account, for example to check the open items for a certain customer or supplier.

 #### Prerequisites

-- The accounting is configured via the configuration wizard, see [Run the accounting wizard](../Integration/01_RunAccountingWizard.md).
-- A valid fiscal year is created, see [Create a fiscal year](../Integration/04_ManageFiscalYear.md#create-a-fiscal-year).
-- A fiscal year is selected, see [Select fiscal year](./01_SelectFiscalYear.md).
+A fiscal year has been selected, see [Select fiscal year](./01_SelectFiscalYear.md).

 #### Procedure